Cracking the Truth About Eggs. Could They Affect Your Bone Health?

 While demonizing the egg, doctors readily prescribe dangerous statin drugs such as Lipitor (atorvastatin), as a treatment to lower cholesterol.
 Scientific evidence, however, shows that eggs are highly nutritious, do not increase the risk of heart disease and that statins can have grave, and even deadly, side effects.
-In fact, eggs are listed as an acidifying Foundation Food in the Save Our Bones Program, thanks to their rich content of B-complex vitamins.
+In fact, eggs are listed as an acidifying Foundation Food in the Osteoporosis Reversal Program, thanks to their rich content of B-complex vitamins.

 Today we use the egg to take you on a journey that will show you one more reason why you should not trust the Medical Establishment and why you should always search for alternative sources of information.

 Eggs have long been consumed as part of a healthy diet.
 However, in 1968, the American Heart Association announced that individuals should restrict their dietary cholesterol consumption to less than 300 mg per day.
 As part of its campaign, the AHA advised people to limit their egg consumption to a maximum intake of three eggs per week.1 This recommendation came on the heels of scientific research that linked higher levels of cholesterol in the blood to an increased risk of cardiovascular disease.
 Physicians jumped to the conclusion that the intake of dietary cholesterol increased blood cholesterol levels.